sf-wdi-22-23/modules-23/w11-mean-auth-project-3/d1-dusk-parse/README.md

 1. Now go back to your Parse dashboard to see your new class and data!

 ## Challenge
 Create a fullstack Angular/Parse app CRUDing whatever resource you'd like.
 Could be fun to swap out your backend from your weekend project with a Parse backend.
-Consult the [Parse js docs](https://www.parse.com/docs/js/guide) and the [quick reference](https://www.parse.com/docs/rest/guide) for the rest API
+Consult the [Parse js docs](https://www.parse.com/docs/js/guide) (the 'Objects' section has info for how to `get/post/put/patch/delete`) and the [quick reference](https://www.parse.com/docs/rest/guide) for the rest API.

+## Stretch Challenge
+CRUD two resources and create a relationship between them.